Table of Contents

 When you want to initiate movement you generally do not use every motor unit available.
 Rather, according to “Henneman’s size principle”, the smaller motor units activate first and the larger motor units only activate if needed.(Kraemer, 2012) Additionally, motor units can alter the frequency of action potentials (called “rate coding”).
 When you need to generate more force, two primary events occur:

 - motor unit recruitment increases (allowing more muscle fibers to take part in force generation)

 - rate coding increases (allowing each individual muscle fiber to contribute a greater amount of force by increasing the number of contractions per unit time)

-As a result of these two factors, plus the fact that cross bridge formation is not instantaneous, it takes some amount of time to generate maximum force.
-Therefore, maximum force cannot be generated at a maximum velocity of contraction, as the latter would occur too quickly.
+As a result of these two factors, plus the fact that cross bridge formation is not instantaneous as well as other potential considerations like fluid viscosity within the muscle itself, it takes some amount of time to generate maximum force.
+Therefore, maximum force cannot be generated at a maximum velocity of contraction; at maximum velocity there is not enough time for all possible cross bridges to form.
 This is depicted in the figure I created below.

 Muscle fiber types

 The smaller motor units are more typically comprised of type I muscle fibers while the larger motor units are more typically comprised of type II muscle fibers.
 Muscle fiber type refers to the predominant type of myosin ATPase present (if you recall this was mentioned above).
 There are three types: